How to Fix MariaDB Plugin ‘unix_socket’ is not loaded Error

 Start MariaDB again.

-sudo service mariadb start or sudo service mysql start
+sudo systemctl start mysql or sudo systemctl start mariadb

 Now you can use normal password to login.